How To Write Blog Posts That Your Audience Will Love

 Just because you have a plan, it doesn’t mean it’s working.
 To understand content marketing, you need to look at the definition.

 Content marketing is a marketing technique of creating and distributing valuable, relevant and consistent content to attract and acquire a clearly defined audience – with the objective of driving profitable customer action.

 The important words in this definition are valuable and consistent.
 If readers find your content valuable, they will share it on social media and are more likely to become a customer or a buyer.

-In fact, buyers use content to help them during the buying process up to 67% of the time.
+In fact, buyers use content to help them during the buying process.

 So, why are you failing at content marketing?
 It’s because your blog isn’t aligned with your target audience.

 Whether your blog posts don’t have a clickable headline or you fail to create shareable images, the reason why your content isn’t attracting your audience is because your blog posts aren’t speaking to them.